Living on Less Than $28,000 A Year: How a Family of six survives and thrives on a less than average income.

 Simple is better.

-Life with four children is busy for anyone, but throw in the fact that we have one child diagnosed with Asperger’s Syndrome (an autism spectrum disorder), one child with a severe wheat allergy and one child with behavioral issues coupled with me working a full time job, and you have a disaster.
+Life with four children is busy for anyone, but throw in the fact that we have one child diagnosed with severe learning disabilities, one child with a severe allergies and one child with ADD coupled with me working a full time job, and you have a disaster.
 My stress level was unbearable and I was very unpleasant person to be around (sometimes I still am ;)).

 Simplifying to one job and one school (home school) keeps me sane and our family happier.